-- 1. Work for which contributions are required to be made to Program A or Program B of the Plan; and - 2.
-Work for any employer for any month after you Retire in which your pension benefits payable under Program C is less than \$200. - Domestic Partner means a person of the same gender as you who has lived with you in a close, exclusive and committed relationship continuously for at least one year as of your Annuity Starting Date, if you meet at least one of the following requirements: - Provide a marriage certificate from any state in the U.S. or province in Canada where same-gender marriages are valid, or - If same-gender marriages are not available in the jurisdiction where you live, provide a civil union certificate from a state in the U.S. or a province in Canada where same-gender civil unions are valid, or - If neither same-gender marriage nor civil union is available in the jurisdiction where you live, provide affidavits attesting to your relationship, plus a Domestic Partner registration under state or local law (if permitted where you live), and proof of financial interdependence satisfactory to the Board.
+Domestic Partner means a person of the same gender as the Participant who has lived with the Participant in a close, exclusive and committed relationship continuously for at least one year as of the Annuity Starting Date.
+To establish the requirements for a Domestic Partner, you and your same-gender Domestic Partner must comply with at least one of the following requirements:

+- provide a marriage certificate from any state in the U.S. or province in Canada where same gender marriages are valid; or - if same-gender marriages are not available in the jurisdiction where you live, provide a civil union certificate from a state in the U.S. or a province in Canada where same-gender civil unions are valid; or - if neither same-gender marriage nor civil union is available in the jurisdiction where you live, provide affidavits attesting to your relationship, plus a Domestic Partner registration under state or local law (if permitted where you live), and proof of financial interdependence satisfactory to the Board.

-Your Domestic Partner will not qualify as a Domestic Partner if:
+You will be considered not to have a Domestic Partner if:

-- either you or your Domestic Partner is, or was during the 12 months preceding your Annuity Starting Date, married to anyone else; - you and your Domestic Partner are related by blood in a manner that would bar marriage if you were of opposite genders; or - your Domestic Partner is under 19 years of age. - Early Retirement Pension means the pension benefit that is available to Participants who have reached age 55 and have at least 120 months of Service Credit.
+- either you or your Domestic Partner is, or was during the 12 months preceding your Annuity Starting Date, married to anyone else; or - you and your Domestic Partner are related by blood in a manner that would bar marriage if you were of opposite genders; or - your Domestic Partner is under 19 years of age.

+Early Retirement Pension means the pension benefit that is available to Participants who have reached age 55 and have at least 120 months of Service Credit.
 See pages 16-17.